rsp/cmi/PITCHME.md

 ---

-Developer about frontend craching in production because of getting null from the backend:
+Developer about frontend crashing in production because of getting null from the backend:

 "please do not accuse car engine if you pour the wrong kind of gas."